What Is Saigon Cinnamon? Key Facts & Benefits

-Saigon cinnamon, also known as Vietnamese cinnamon or Cinnamomum loureiroi, hails from Vietnam and is a member of the cassia family.
-Unlike the more commonly found Ceylon cinnamon (often labeled as “true cinnamon”), Saigon cinnamon has a thicker, rougher bark and a much more potent flavor profile.
+Saigon cinnamon, scientifically known as Cinnamomum loureiroi, is a specific type of cassia cinnamon grown primarily in Vietnam.
+Unlike Ceylon cinnamon (Cinnamomum verum), which is often called "true cinnamon," Saigon cinnamon has a thicker, rougher bark and a much more potent flavor profile due to its higher concentration of cinnamaldehyde—the compound responsible for cinnamon's characteristic flavor and aroma.

 Why You'll Fall in Love with This Spice